What is a Contract?

 Offer or Invitation to Treat?

 There is an element of public policy at play here at well.
 Advertisements cannot be easily retracted.
 It would not be desirable for advertisers to be bound to deliver when an order is placed for an advertised product.
+Even Amazon runs out of products stocked.
+Products reach end of life (and in some cases can't be sold due to illegality), and advertisements might be place don some websites that cannot be easily removed by the wholesaler or retailer.

 - Over the Counter sales and displays of goods in shop windows or in the store itself.